Fr4nKB/BetterGDK/README.md

 # BetterGDK
 ## Disclaimer
 This project is a **modified version of Glyph Developer Kit by Nothing-Developer-Programme**.
 The original project can be found [here](https://github.com/Nothing-Developer-Programme/Glyph-Developer-Kit/).
-This modified version is distributed under the [Your License] license.
 The original author is not responsible for any changes made in this version.

 ## Why is it better?
 Numerous bugs have been fixed and the code was made more readable: